The Second Most Common Type of Mesothelioma

-The survival rate depends on the stage of cancer and types of cancer treatment available.
+The survival rate depends on the stage of cancer and the types of cancer treatment available.
 Surgery normally plays a major role in survival.
 Patients that qualify for surgery can live five years or more.

 Stages of Peritoneal Mesothelioma

-Stage 1: Cancerous tissue is minimal and tumors are contained within the abdominal lining, and lymph nodes are free of cancer.
+The cancerous tissue is minimal and tumors are contained within the abdominal lining, and lymph nodes are free of cancer.

-Treatment includes surgery, chemotherapy and immunotherapy.
+Treatment includes surgery, chemotherapy, and immunotherapy.
 Doctors often believe that combining treatment often works best, rather than one treatment.
 Surgery is the most promising treatment option, but only effective for early-stage cancer.
 Chemotherapy can shrink the tumors and slow the growth of the spread of cancer.